 In the Midwest, breakfast is not just the most important meal of the day, it’s the best.
 As a travel blogger who specializes in this region, I’ve had a few stand-out breakfasts at Midwest restaurants, but I’m always on the hunt for the next one to visit.
 So, I asked the experts, those have frequented more than a few: Midwest travel bloggers.

-Updates: This post was first written in January 2018 and updated in October 2019 to reflect closures.
+Updated: This post was first written in January 2018 and updated in January 2023 to reflect closures.

 Charlie Parker’s Diner, Springfield, Ill.

 “The breakfast horseshoes are so good.
 And they make a gigantic pancake that is served on a pizza pan.
 Also just super fun nostalgic place – interesting quanset hut building.”
 Recommended by Carrie, who wrote about it at Chicago Foodie Sisters

 “French toast with peaches and waffles with wild blueberries were the stars of our mornings.
 You can always order eggs made to order if you’d like something other than the daily specialty.
 Fresh muffins and scones from their pastry chef Tara were decadent and delicious.”
 Recommended by Sue, who wrote about it at Food Travelist

 SafeHouse Chicago, Chicago, Ill.

 “I went to their new brunch a few months ago and it was a very cool experience!
 It is a James Bond spied theme restaurant with a themed brunch menu.”
 Recommended by Jamie, who wrote about it at Corn Fields and High Heels